 - Prevalence increases with age.

 Epidemiological data refers to the US, unless otherwise specified.

-- Marshall test (conducted by elevating the bladder neck).
-The Marshall test is positive if no urine is released upon renewed coughing thus confirms the diagnosis.
+- Marshall test (only for women, conducted by elevating the urethra and bladder neck) : The Marshall test is positive if no urine is released on renewed coughing, which confirms the diagnosis.